nocholasrift/mpc_trajectory_tracking/README.md

     ```
     link_directories(/usr/local/lib)
     ```
-    If you're IPOPT install is located elsewhere, I'd recommend changing that directory to wherever your IPOPT libraries are if you are having problems linking.
+    If your IPOPT install is located elsewhere, I'd recommend changing that directory to wherever your IPOPT libraries are if you are having problems linking.
+Alternatively, you can write a custom `Findipopt.cmake` file

 ## Running